 Yes, that's how we originally became independent.
 Over time, communities and territories from other countries have been annexed by us.

 Do you pay taxes?

-Austenasian subjects are permitted to hold dual nationality with the UK, being British citizens at the same time.
-The Austenasian Government expects all UK citizens living in Austenasia to pay taxes if asked.
+Austenasian subjects are permitted to hold dual nationality with their countries of origin.
+The Austenasian Government expects all dual citizens living in Austenasia to pay taxes to their countries of origin if asked.